hengluchang/deep-news-summarization/README.md

 ### Training
 - Set "mode = train" in seq2seq.ini file.
 - Run execute.py file.
-This will create vocab80000_enc.txt, vocab80000_dec.txt, and checkpoint data under ./working_dir.
-If you use your own dataset, optimizing bucket sizes to minimize padding in execute.py file can help.
-Also, keep training the model until the [preplexity](https://www.youtube.com/watch?v=OHyVNCvnsTo) of the evaluation sets are under 10 for better results.
+This will create vocab40000_enc.txt, vocab40000_dec.txt, and checkpoint data under ./working_dir.
+If you use your own dataset, optimizing bucket sizes to minimize padding in execute.py file can help to get better results.
+Also, keep training the model until the [preplexity](https://www.youtube.com/watch?v=OHyVNCvnsTo) of the evaluation sets are under 10 for better performances.
 ```
 $ python execute.py
 ```